actoron/jadex/docs/mkdocs-ng/docs/tutorials/quickstart/03 Time User.md

 ## Execute the Agent

-Start the Jadex platform with its main class ```jadex.base.Starter```.
-Add the directory containing the compiled classes of your agent to the Jadex Control Center (JCC).
-Select the TimeUserAgent.class and click *Start*.
+Start the Jadex platform and the agent with the provided *main()* method.
 In case there are any time services online, you should see their time printed to the console in periodic updates.
-If no time service is found after 30 seconds, a *jadex.bridge.service.search.ServiceNotFoundException* is printed.

-See [AC Tutorial.Chapter 02: Installation](../AC%20Tutorial/02%20Installation)  for details on setting up a launch configuration and starting agents in the JCC.
+In the next chapter you will learn how to start a local time provider.

-The details of the agent are explained in the following subsections.
+The details of the time user agent are explained in the following subsections.
+Furthermore, you can see [Platform.Starting a Platform](../../../platform/platform/#starting-a-platform) for details on platform configurations and [Tools.JCC Overview](../../../tools/02 JCC Overview/) for details on the Jadex control center window (JCC).

 ## Class Name and @Agent Annotation